rwjb/Endless-Splits/README.md

 Endless Splits requires OpenGL and SDL2 to compile and run.

 A precompiled executable is included.

-You may require to download the SDL2.dll to the same folder to allow it to run, which is included here.
+You may be required to download the SDL2.dll to the same folder to allow it to run, which is included in the directory.

+(Alternatively, you can [download it here](https://www.libsdl.org/download-2.0.php), for a more trustworthy source!)